Bashir's NCP condemns Sudan 'illegal govt' move to scrap party - Journal du Cameroun

 Sudan’s new authorities Thursday approved a law ordering the Islamist leader’s National Congress Party to be dissolved, its assets confiscated and the regime dismantled as demanded by the protest movement that led to Bashir’s fall in April.

-On Friday, the NCP accused the authorities of trying to confiscate its properties and assets to tackle Sudan’s economic crisis which it said the new government had failed to tackle.
+On Friday, the NCP accused the authorities of trying to confiscate its properties and assets to tackle Sudan’s economic crisis, which it said the new government had failed to address.

 “To rely on the assets of the party, if there are any, is nothing more than a moral scandal, an act of intellectual bankruptcy and a total failure on the part of the illegal government,” the NCP said on its Facebook page.